 - An amazing experience when purchasing from a business is unforgettable

 - A phone call, personalized email, or hand-written thank you note is an eye catcher

 - Iron-clad guarantees, extensive support, and understanding feels welcoming

 Do the test: Have a close friend call your company during an odd hour and give them a scenario that will test the limits and abilities of your customer service reps.
 Throw the occasional curveball, test their patience, and measure their response.
 Use that data to create a new protocol when interacting with customers.

-If you’re always at the business then it’s easy to find yourself behind rose tinted glasses.
+If you’re always in the business then it’s easy to find yourself behind rose-tinted glasses.
 Discover what’s really going on with your customer service and find ways to improve.
 After all – great customer service shows that cherish the customer and this sense of care will keep them coming back for more.